-THULANI SENIOR GERMAN SHEPHERD RESCUE received its official wings in 2017.
-Originally an idea, an offshoot of German Shepherd Rescue of Northern California, the need was bigger than could be accommodated by a special needs sub-program, so growth was needed.
+THULANI SENIOR GERMAN SHEPHERD RESCUE (TSGSR) received its official wings in 2017.
+Originally an idea that was developed as a special needs sub-Program under a breed-specific rescue, the need was bigger than could be accommodated by a special needs sub-program, so growth was needed.
 We have grown and reached millions with our story.
 Our seniors and others in need experience change when we enter their lives, when they lose their homes by no fault of their own.
-We have grown because of this need and now it is time for us to undergo structural changes in our new organization so that we can do more, save more……..THULANI SENIOR GERMAN SHEPHERD RESCUE – dedicated to Helping the Most Vulnerable!
+We have grown because of this need and now it is time for us to undergo structural changes in our new organization so that we can do more, save more……..THULANI SENIOR GERMAN SHEPHERD RESCUE – A Legacy of Helping the Most Vulnerable!

 The puppy had a level 5 heart murmur that further analysis indicated would be fatal in just a few months.
 We called the prospective foster to inform her of his condition and that we would not be bringing him into the program after all.
 She was devastated as were we, but she called back in a few hours to tell us that she and her daughter would take him and would give him the best life she could for whatever time he had left!
 That dog was Thulani.

 Over the next six months we digested what we had seen with Thulani, did some preliminary canvassing of other fosterers, and realized that there are a significant number of people out there who are incredible animal advocates and animal lovers, and who are emotionally strong enough to take in a dog with a limited life expectancy knowing full well that heartbreak will follow in a short time.

 “It is one of the best things I have ever done in my life.
 I loved the experience of living with the dog (Blanca) and I will always love her.
 It was very hard to say goodbye to her, and I don’t regret one moment.”